memgraph/docs/cypher-manual/clauses/return.md

 ## 11. Limiting the number of returned results

-You can limit the the number of returned results with `LIMIT` sub-clause.
+You can limit the number of returned results with the `LIMIT` sub-clause.

-To get the first ten results you can use this query:
+To get the first ten results, you can use this query:

 ```cypher
 MATCH (n:Person) RETURN n LIMIT 10;